dantejauregui/lambda_api-gateway_rds_terraform-/README.md

 ```

-Keep in mind that thanks to the null_resource block, we can insert the Postgres Schema and dummy data when `terraform apply`:
+Keep in mind in the past we used the `null_resource` block to insert automatically the Postgres Schema and dummy data when `terraform apply`:
 ```
 resource "null_resource" "cluster" {
   depends_on = [aws_db_instance.education]